wp-media/heartbeat-control/readme.txt

 If you commonly leave your WordPress admin up for long periods of time, especially while writing or editing a post, the repeated POST requests can cause high resource usage.
 To avoid this, the heartbeat can be modified or even disabled to lower your server resource usage.

 == Changelog ==
+= 1.2.4 =
+* Updated CMB2 to 2.4.2.
+* Bumpted "tested up to" version.
+* Fixed a bug that occurred if no locations were selected.
+* Minor standards adjustments.

 = 1.2.3 =
 * Added composer.json and composer.lock that were missing.
 * Updated CMB2 to 2.3